 + PRO: High salaries and no income tax

-Kuwait has the highest-valued currency in the world which means more tax-free income to send home.
+Kuwait has the highest-valued currency in the world, which means your tax-free income will go further, especially if you send some of it home.

 - CON: Expats must have a Kuwaiti partner